 Prof. Kaczmarczik will be remembered fondly and missed by the Drexel community.
 The Kaczmarczik Lecture Memorial Fund has been established in recognition of his contributions to the Department of Physics, the students that he taught, the College of Arts and Sciences and the University.
 The Kaczmarczik Lecture will carry forth Professor Kaczmarczik's legacy in the classroom by bringing to Drexel some of the greatest minds in Physics to inspire our Drexel students as well young scientists from middle and high schools throughout the Philadelphia region to carry on his passion for physics and the sciences for years to come.

-Susan and Donald Larson Endowed Scholarship Award
+Susan and Donald Larson Endowed Scholarship Fund

 - 2013 – Samuel Ciocys